↑

 • Water directly downstream from farms or populated areas

-If you have to get water from one of these sources, it’s best to take all the necessary precautions and use both your filter and some chemical purification.
+If you have to get water from one of these sources, it’s best to take all the necessary precautions and use both your water filter and a chemical purification method.

 Now That You Know How to Purify Water While Backpacking, You’re Ready for Your First Backpacking Trip!

-Even if you’ve already got an overnight hiking trip or two under your belt, be sure to check out my guide with 7 Tips for Conquering Your First Backpacking Trip.
+Even if you’ve already got an overnight hiking trip or two under your belt, be sure to check out my guide with 7 Tips for Conquering Your First Backpacking Trip and my other super practical backpacking articles (links below).

 You can even get a free printable to help you plan your first backpacking trip!

-And don’t forget to send me a message on Instagram and Facebook and share some stories from your first backpacking trip!
+And don’t forget to send me a message on Instagram and Facebook to share some stories from your first backpacking trip!

 how to purify water while backpacking with tablets, pantyhose, filter,